hning86/azuremlps/article.md

 	    Patch-AmlWebServiceEndpoint -WebServiceId $scoringSvc.Id -EndpointName $endpointName -ResourceName 'Bike Rental [trained model]' -BaseLocation $baseLoc -RelativeLocation $relativeLoc -SasBlobToken $sasToken
 	}

-This should run fairly quickly and when the execution finished, you have successfully created 10 predicative Web Service Endpoints, each contains a Trained Model uniquely trained on the dataset specific to that customer, all from a single training experiment.
+This should run fairly quickly and when the execution finishes, you will have successfully created 10 predicative Web Service Endpoints, each containing a Trained Model uniquely trained on the dataset specific to that rental location, all from a single training experiment.
 To verify this, you can try calling these Endpoints using _InvokeAmlWebServiceRRSEndpoint_ commandlet, feeding them with the same input data, and you should expect to see different predication results since the models are trained with different training set.

-Here is the full source:
+Here is the listing of the full source code:

 	Import-Module .\AzureMLPS.dll
+	# Assume the default configuration file exists and properly set to point to the valid Workspace.
 	$scoringSvc = Get-AmlWebService | where Name -eq 'Bike Rental Scoring'
 	$trainingSvc = Get-AmlWebService | where Name -eq 'Bike Rental Training'